youssifelfeshawy/Word-VBA-Macro-Reference-Converter-and-Linker/README.md

 ## Limitations

-- The macro uses regular expressions, which may need tweaking for custom formats.
+- The macros use regular expressions, which may need tweaking for custom formats.
-- It loops to handle multiple matches but may be slow on very large documents.
+- They loop to handle multiple matches but may be slow on very large documents.
 - No error handling for invalid DOIs or URLs; assumes well-formatted input.
-- Does not handle citations with ranges (e.g., [1-3]) or non-numeric citations.
+- Do not handle citations with ranges (e.g., [1-3]) or non-numeric citations.

 ## Contributing